douglastgordon/SortingAlgorithms/README.md

 Average: n^2
 Worst: n^2

 Insertion sort forms a sorted array from left to right.
+One by one, insertion sort repeatedly takes the next element to the right and inserts it into its correct position among the sorted elements.

+###Gnome sort

+Best: n
+Average: n^2
+Worst: n^2

-One by one, insertion sort repeatedly takes the next element to the right and shifts it leftward until it is larger than the element next to it.
+Gnome is like insertion sort.
+Except, gnome sort repeatedly takes the next element to the right and shifts it leftward until it is larger than the element next to it.

 ###Selection sort